Digantasaha123/NFS-Manager/README.md

 └── client/                  # Python client-side script
     └── nfs_manager.py       # Python script for NFS client functionality
 └── ui_screenshots/          # Folder for UI screenshots
-    └── screenshot1.png      # Example screenshot of the UI interface
+    └── screenshot1.png      # Example screenshot of the GUI interface
-    └── screenshot2.png      # Another screenshot of the UI
+    └── screenshot2.png      # Another screenshot of the GUI
 ```

 ---

 ## 🖼️ UI Screenshots

-The `ui_screenshots` folder contains visual representations of the graphical user interface (GUI) for NFS management.
+The `ui_screenshots` folder contains visual representations of the **Graphical User Interface (GUI)** for NFS management.
 Screenshots include:

 - **Main Dashboard**: A view of the NFS configuration and shared directory status.
 - **Logs Viewer**: A screenshot showing logs of file access activities.
 - **Configuration Panel**: A screenshot for managing server settings and shared directories.